jishilkp/ToDoApp/README.md

 # ToDoApp

 It is a simple React Native application to note down the tasks, make some tasks as Favorite and finally mark it as Completed.
-It is a self-learning project, created to explore the features and components.
+It is a self-learning project, created to explore the features and components of React Native.

 ## Screenshots
 <div align="center">